What are Inquiries?

-To these ends, Inquiries are specially-designed sets of courses that allow you to use your Core distribution requirements to explore an idea, question, or problem.
-While every SMCM student has to take courses in the arts, cultural perspectives, humanistic foundations, mathematics, natural sciences (with lab), and social sciences, students in Inquiries use these requirements to experience the impact of multiple disciplinary perspectives on a central topic.
-Consequently, students in the Inquiries will fulfill these requirements in 4-5 classes whereas other students will need 6 classes to do so.
+To these ends, Core Inquiries are specially-designed sets of courses that allow you to fulfill your Core Knowledge and Methods requirements for LEAD by exploring an idea, question, concept, or problem.
+While every SMCM student has to meet learning outcomes in the arts, cultural literacy, humanities, mathematics, natural sciences (with lab), and social and behavioral sciences, students in Inquiries use these requirements to experience the impact of multiple disciplinary perspectives on a central topic.
+Inquiry students also complete a 1-credit Integrated Learning Portfolio that illustrates how their course experiences have shaped their understanding of the Inquiry topic.
+Consequently, students in an Inquiry will fulfill their Core Knowledge and Methods requirements in 4-5 classes, whereas other students will need 6 classes to do so.

-This Inquiry focuses on the emergence – and contemporary impact – of what we have come to call the “Western World.”
-From developments in science, technology, and literature to the European colonial conquests – and later, empires – that reshaped the globe, understanding the West is one way to unpack the complexity of the world we now live in.
-Students will satisfy Core requirements in humanistic foundations, natural sciences, arts, cultural perspectives, and social sciences.
+In the Idea of the West, students focus on the emergence – and contemporary impact – of what we have come to call the “Western World.”
+From developments in science, technology, and literature to European colonial conquests – and later, empires – that reshaped the globe, understanding the West is one way to unpack the complexity of the world we live in now.

-If you are interested in being a part of an Inquiry, please tell your SOAR advisor, and we’ll get you added to the right courses.
+If you are interested in being a part of an Inquiry, please tell your SOAR adviser, and we’ll get you added to the right courses.